 - Leftovers from dinner last night – turn them into a breakfast burrito or an omelette for lunch.

 I’m all about hacks to save money but seriously, please don’t add to the food waste mountain!
 Buy only what you need and plan your meals around sales and coupons so you can spend less your food shop.

 23. stop using paper towels

 Replace paper towels with old, clean t-shirts you no longer wear.
 The t-shirt material is soft enough to wipe up spills without scratching your counters.

 Alternatively, grab yourself some microfiber cloths.
-I have these brightly colored ones or you can buy them at your local grocery store.
+I have these

 24. Cook Cheap Recipes